About the IRTC

-There are six departments: 1) Humanities, 2) Biblical and Exegetical Studies, 3) Systematic Theology, 4) Practical and Professional, 5) History, and 6) Education.
-The courses taught in our programs are those that typically are included in such programs of study in traditional seminaries in North America, as well as a program for Christian teachers.
+The courses taught in our programs are those typically included in such programs of study in traditional seminaries in North America, complemented by courses specific to our Christian Education program.

 The initiative to found the College was taken at a meeting in Sao Paulo, Brazil on Oct.
 17, 2000.
 The first courses were taught informally in March, 2001 using a teaching environment on the internet made available free to the public.
 We now have our own server and the teaching programs are in full swing.
 We are in urgent need of a stronger financial base.
 If you would like to support us please click here.